 We’re supportive of West Virginian residents, because our location puts us in direct connection to a rich field of artists and makers who are often undervalued.

 We’re supportive of First Nation, indigenous, and native peoples, because as US citizens we recognize we’re almost always on land stolen by tactics of genocide and broken treaties.

-We’re supportive of those who identify as black, brown, of Middle Eastern descent, and other people of color, because we’re deeply troubled by the continuation and recent rise of structural racism.
+We’re supportive of those who identify as black, brown, of Middle Eastern descent, and other people of color, because we’re deeply troubled by the continuation of and recent rise in racism.

 We’re supportive of documented and undocumented immigrants and refugees, because we recognize the violence of US global capitalism has marginalized many internationally, who then seek safety within US borders.

 We’re supportive and flexible with the needs of the disabled, because we recognize that those with disabilities are often unwelcomed, not as a reflection of their value but because of inaccessibility.